PoslinskiNet/ember-testing-guide/README.md

 # Classification of tests

-In general, in terms of frontend development tests can be split into the following categories:
+In general, in terms of frontend development, tests can be split into the following categories:

-- **Manual tests** - which relies on critical scenarios so-called acceptance criteria and are requires human effort to check the given solution works as expected.
+- **Manual tests** - they rely on critical scenarios, so-called acceptance criteria.
+They require a human effort to check the given solution is working as expected.
-- **Acceptance tests** - automatic tests that check the whole application behaviour - similar to manual tests, however, they are usually more expensive at the beginning to introduce to the project.
+- **Acceptance tests** - automatic tests that check the whole application behaviour.
+They are similar to manual tests.
+They are, however, usually more expensive at the beginning when the project is introduced.
-- **Integration tests** - lighter than acceptance tests - usually tests integration between multiple parts of the application, for instance, interaction with the component that has some extra dependency involved.
-In terms of integration test, we are focusing on the behaviour of the given component - without knowing how it is implemented underneath.
+- **Integration tests** - these are lighter than acceptance tests.
+They usually test integration between multiple parts of the application.
+For instance, interaction with the component that has some extra dependency involved.
+In terms of integration test, we are focusing on the behaviour of the given component without knowing how it is implemented underneath.
 - **Unit tests** - this type of automated tests are the fastest and are coupled with the implementation.
-With that said, if we are changing our implementation, for instance, our code has changed the inner or outer interface - the corresponding test should fail.
+With that said, if we are changing our implementation and our code has changed the inner or outer interface - the corresponding test should fail.

 It is worth noting that there are subcategories available within the groups above, for instance: